Open-Attestation/adr/selective_disclosure.md

 ### Computing individual hashes

-After the individual values has been salted, the entire data object is flattened, while preserving the hierarchial structure of the data within the individual keys.
+After the individual values have been salted, the entire data object is flattened, while preserving the hierarchical structure of the data within the individual keys.

 In our implementation the library [flatley](https://www.npmjs.com/package/flatley) is used to flatten the object and [js-sha3](https://www.npmjs.com/package/js-sha3) is used to compute the `keccak256` hash.